 Amid the chaos of caring for dependent younger and older family members, friends, pets, and physical possessions, we often lose sight of ourselves.
 Our busy lives and heightening careers mean we are so preoccupied with tasks that need completing and errands that need doing that we forget to ask ourselves how we are and how we feel.
-But this self-care week, it is important that we put ourselves first.
-Below, Julie Montagu, author and yoga and nutrition teacher, offers indispensable advice for being mindful, thus taking better self-care and leading a gentler and happier life.
+Julie Montagu, author and yoga and nutrition teacher, offers indispensable advice for being mindful, thus taking better self-care and leading a gentler and happier life.

 Statistics show that women are twice as likely as men to suffer from anxiety, and it has been estimated that it’s a problem affecting up to 16 per cent of the population at any one time.
 Mindfulness is an effective way to cope with and lower the impact of anxiety.
 It helps us to reconnect the body and mind, and to better understand the sensations and feelings that we experience.
 It brings us back into the present moment and discourages unhelpful, unnecessary negativity.

 At a basic level, becoming mindful can be achieved simply by taking a moment to become aware of your thoughts, noticing how your body feels and stopping to observe what is going on around you.
 This is useful for tackling anxiety because the very act of doing this will mean that you are less, if at all, able to focus on your anxiety.
 And the less power and attention you give to the anxious feelings, the more they will reduce, allowing you to rebalance your mind in that moment.
 And the more we can repeat that awareness of reality, moment by moment, the less ‘room’ we have in our minds for worry and anxiety about what has gone before or what the future holds for us.

 This triple combo is designed to put your parasympathetic nervous system (the calm one) in the driving seat and not your sympathetic nervous system (the crazy one).
 You can do it anywhere, anytime.